sowmyavi/sowmyavi/README.md

-Hi, I'm Sowmya, an MS in Business Analytics student with a proven track record in Data Analysis and Project Management.
+Hi, I'm Sowmya, an MS in Business Analytics student with over 3+ years of experience in Data Analysis and Project Management.
 My journey is marked by a blend of analytical rigor and leadership, underscored by a commitment to excellence that led to receiving a high NPS achiever award and a prestigious fellowship at California State University, East Bay.

 ## What Makes Me Stand Out:
 - **Award-Winning Performance**: Celebrated for achieving exceptionally high Net Promoter Scores, reflecting my dedication to quality and ability to drive customer satisfaction through data-driven insights.